-Bruising of the brain is a common injury that results from automobile accidents, falls and sport-related accidents.
-The force involved in such occurrences can force the brain forward and then backward, or vice versa.
+Bruising of the brain is a common injury that results from automobile accidents, falls, and sport-related accidents.
+The force involved in such occurrences can jar the brain forward and then backward, or vice versa.
 The force can cause bruising in some areas and bleeding in others.

-Another common effect of trauma to the brain is called tearing.
-The force of a collision can cause tearing.
-Tearing is similar to what happens if a block of ice were to be struck with a hammer; small cracks form, yet the block remains intact.
-The nerve system of the brain is usually damaged and, depending on the areas in which this occurs, can cause serious impairment of bodily functions.
+Another common effect of trauma to the brain is called "tearing."
+The force of a collision can cause tearing, which is similar to what happens if a block of ice were to be struck with a hammer: small cracks form, yet the block remains intact.
+The nerve system of the brain is usually damaged and, depending on the areas where this occurs, can cause serious impairment of bodily functions.

 When the brain suffers the type of trauma described above, swelling usually occurs.
-The body's natural healing processes cause swelling, but the problem with swelling of the brain is that there is no room for the brain to migrate.
-Our Los Angeles brain injury attorneys know that this can result in intra-cranial pressure, which can be deadly or cause severe impairment of body functions.
+The body's natural healing processes cause swelling, but the problem with swelling of the brain is that there is no room for the brain to expand.
+Our Orange County brain injury lawyers know that this can result in intra-cranial pressure, which can be deadly or cause severe impairment of body functions.